bawbgale/bawbgale.github.io/_drafts/from-wordpress-to-jekyll.md

   - jekyll
   - markdown
 ---
 If you’ve visited my blog before, this post probably doesn’t look very different, but there are big changes under the hood!
-It’s now hosted using Jekyll on GitHub Pages.
+It’s now hosted using [Jekyll](https://jekyllrb.com/) on [GitHub Pages](https://pages.github.com/).
 Here’s a write-up of how I converted it from WordPress.

 I’ve been hosting this blog for years using WordPress hosted on Site5.
 I chose that arrangement vs. hosting on WordPress.com to get experience customizing my own instance of the leading blogging platform.
 That experience lead me to one conclusion: I really don’t like WordPress!
 But I don’t blog very often, so I wasn’t motivated to change it.

 When it came time to set up a blog for my consulting business, [Data Squadron](https://datasquadron.com), I wanted to take a different approach.
 Like many coders, I would much rather format text via Markdown, handle version control via Git, and customize the site via writing code directly rather than using some arcane plug-in architecture.
 Static site generators make that all possible, and GitHub Pages offers a no-brainer free solution using Jekyll.

 My colleague Art Rosnovsky helped design and build the site, and he steered me toward hosting on Netlify rather than GitHub Pages.
-Netlify still uses GitHub for the site's source code but doesn’t restrict what plug-ins you can use.
+[Netlify](https://www.netlify.com/) still uses GitHub (or GitLab or Bitbucket) for the site's source code but doesn’t restrict what Jekyll plug-ins you can use---or even that you use Jekyll at all.
 It offers powerful features like generating a preview site for every pull request, but is still free for low-volume sites.

 Soon after we got [datasquadron.com](https://datasquadron.com) up and running, my Site5 bill came due, so I decided it was time to convert my personal blog to Jekyll.
 Fortunately, there’s a WordPress plug-in for that!
 [Jekyll Exporter](https://wordpress.org/plugins/jekyll-exporter/) generates all the files needed for a barebones Jekyll site.
 You still need to dig into the Jekyll code to match the design of your existing site, but that's the fun part!
 In this post I cover what Jekyll Exporter handled automatically, what I still needed to customize, and some specific issues I had to contend with.